PickNikRobotics/generate_parameter_library/example/README.md

 If you try to set a parameter that is read only, you will get an error.
 Running the following

-`ros2 param set /admittance_controller joints ["joint_new"]`
+`ros2 param set /admittance_controller command_interfaces ["velocity"]`

 will result in the error

-`Setting parameter failed: parameter 'joints' cannot be set because it is read-only`
+`Setting parameter failed: parameter 'command_interfaces' cannot be set because it is read-only`

 Running the following